MTG/essentia/doc/sphinxdoc/models.rst

 AudioSet-VGGish
 ---------------

-Audio embeddings model accompanying the AudioSet dataset, trained to predict tags from Youtube videos.
+Audio embeddings model accompanying the AudioSet dataset, trained in a supervised manner using tag information for YouTube videos.

-Dataset: preliminary subset of Youtube-8M.
+Dataset: Subset of Youtube-8M.

 Output: embeddings.